 WORKAROUND – Women Design Action

-WORKAROUND engages with a movement of women focused on advocacy and activism within an expanded field of architecture.
+WORKAROUND engaged with a movement of women focused on advocacy and activism within an expanded field of architecture.
 Each of these practitioners works towards positive change in the built environment and its surrounding cultures.
 Motivated by the increasing urgency of the challenges we all now face – environmental, social and professional – these women work around existing conventions, systems and structures.

 Such practitioners share some common characteristics.
 They demonstrate agency, strategic opportunism and values-based leadership.
 Also, they can be defined by what they are not – they are not conventional practitioners, and they are (generally) not producing objects or working within the traditional structure of the design office.
 These practitioners are agile and each has developed workarounds to critically negotiate and rethink systemic limitations; circumventing entrenched professional hierarchies; managing working life and family demands, and extending the bounds of architecture and design.